 Departmental Reviews

-Each department shall undergo a review of its activities according to a schedule established by the Dean.
+Each department may undergo periodic review of its activities according to a schedule established by the Dean.
 The departmental review may include a comprehensive or focused self-study and an external review conducted by one or more nationally recognized academicians in the discipline.
 The review shall be conducted in accordance with existing School of Medicine and campus program review policies and procedures.
 The Dean shall solicit input from departmental faculty during departmental reviews.

 Departmental Evaluation Committee